toaomatis/particles_01/README.md

 There are a lot of parameters that can be changed to alter the simulation, e.g.:
 * The bounds of the screen:
-** Wrap - When a particle leaves one edge of the screen, it wraps arround the shortest distance ** Bounce - When a particle hits an edghe of the screen, it is bounced back in the opposite direction ** None - The screen is only the viewport of the simulation
+** Wrap - When a particle leaves one edge of the screen, it wraps arround the shortest distance ** Bounce - When a particle hits an edghe of the screen, it bounces back in the opposite direction ** None - The screen is only the viewport of the simulation
 * The action between particles on collission:
 ** None - Particles won't collide